sonicboat/rewrite/README.md

-# rewrite
+# Sonic v2.0.0
-Rewrite of Sonic in JavaScript, using discord.js
+Implemented in JavaScript using discord.js